flowfordan/Blocksify/README.md

 # BLOCKSIFY
 ## WORK IN PROGRESS

-Interactive web app, build using Three js, React and ~~Redux~~ MobX
+Interactive web app, build using Three js, React and MobX

 ### Take a look!